noaione/yuusha-shoukan-ln/sources/v02/chapter2x1.md

 ---

 “How unusual.
-Isis, I never expected that you would visit me...]
+Isis, I never expected that you would visit me...”

 [...Lillywood...
 What do you think... would be a good souvenir?]